Glucagon: Mechanism of action

 Glucagon binds to the glucagon receptor, a G protein-coupled receptor, located in the plasma membrane of the cell.
-The conformation change in the receptor activates G proteins, a heterotrimeric protein with α, β, and γ subunits.
+The conformation change in the receptor activates a G protein, a heterotrimeric protein with αs, β, and γ subunits.
 When the G protein interacts with the receptor, it undergoes a conformational change that results in the replacement of the GDP molecule that was bound to the α subunit with a GTP molecule.
 This substitution results in the releasing of the α subunit from the β and γ subunits.
 The alpha subunit specifically activates the next enzyme in the cascade, adenylate cyclase.

 Adenylate cyclase manufactures cyclic adenosine monophosphate (cyclic AMP or cAMP), which activates protein kinase A (cAMP-dependent protein kinase).
 This enzyme, in turn, activates phosphorylase kinase, which then phosphorylates glycogen phosphorylase b (PYG b), converting it into the active form called phosphorylase a (PYG a).
 Phosphorylase a is the enzyme responsible for the release of glucose 1-phosphate from glycogen polymers.
 An example of the pathway would be when glucagon binds to a transmembrane protein.
 The transmembrane proteins interacts with Gɑβ𝛾.
-Gɑ separates from Gβ𝛾 and interacts with the transmembrane protein adenylyl cyclase.
-Adenylyl cyclase catalyzes the conversion of ATP to cAMP. cAMP binds to protein kinase A, and the complex phosphorylates phosphorylase kinase.
-Phosphorylated phosphorylase kinase phosphorylates phosphorylase.
-Phosphorylated phosphorylase clips glucose units from glycogen as glucose 1-phosphate.
+Gαs separates from Gβ𝛾 and interacts with the transmembrane protein adenylyl cyclase.
+Adenylyl cyclase catalyzes the conversion of ATP to cAMP. cAMP binds to protein kinase A, and the complex phosphorylates glycogen phosphorylase kinase.
+Phosphorylated glycogen phosphorylase kinase phosphorylates glycogen phosphorylase.
+Phosphorylated glycogen phosphorylase clips glucose units from glycogen as glucose 1-phosphate.

 Additionally, the coordinated control of glycolysis and gluconeogenesis in the liver is adjusted by the phosphorylation state of the enzymes that catalyze the formation of a potent activator of glycolysis called fructose 2,6-bisphosphate.
 The enzyme protein kinase A (PKA) that was stimulated by the cascade initiated by glucagon will also phosphorylate a single serine residue of the bifunctional polypeptide chain containing both the enzymes fructose 2,6-bisphosphatase and phosphofructokinase-2.
 This covalent phosphorylation initiated by glucagon activates the former and inhibits the latter.
 This regulates the reaction catalyzing fructose 2,6-bisphosphate (a potent activator of phosphofructokinase-1, the enzyme that is the primary regulatory step of glycolysis) by slowing the rate of its formation, thereby inhibiting the flux of the glycolysis pathway and allowing gluconeogenesis to predominate.
 This process is reversible in the absence of glucagon (and thus, the presence of insulin).

-Glucagon stimulation of PKA also inactivates the glycolytic enzyme pyruvate kinase in hepatocytes.
+Glucagon stimulation of PKA inactivates the glycolytic enzyme pyruvate kinase, inactivates glycogen synthase, and activates hormone-sensitive lipase, which catabolizes glycerides into glycerol and free fatty acid(s), in hepatocytes.

+Glucagon also inactivates acetyl-CoA carboxylase, which creates malonyl-CoA from acetyl-CoA, through cAMP-dependent and/or cAMP-independent kinases.